 If you are unsure whether or not the latest piece of digital marketing advice is really going to give you an edge over your competitors, and not just another piece of SEO sales talk, take a look at what is being said in the mainstream media.
 This rule certainly holds true for local SEO, as this week, The Drum ran a piece on this very topic – a sure sign that local SEO deserves your attention.

 Local SEO is an often overlooked marketing task by many small businesses.
 It is sometimes considered less important than organic SEO, PPC or even, in some industries at least, Social Media.
 However, local SEO really has come a long was in the last few years, with a wide range of new services and platforms to market on.

 What is really good news for businesses is that it is relatively easy to optimise and rank a website for some local SEO terms, especially if you do your keyword research and understand how links, citations and paid advertising all come together to provide a perfect way to build your brand.
-The news is certainly spreading, as are seeing more and more enquiries coming through our Chelmsford SEO services page.
+The news is certainly spreading, as are seeing more and more enquiries coming through our Chelmsford SEO.

 The Rise of Mobile

 It is almost a year since Google reported that mobile searches had overtaken desktop searches.
 This trend has continued, and we predict that over the next decade, desktop searches will decline considerably and make up a small percentage of all search traffic.
 As mobile phones and tablets become more powerful, desktop PCs are becoming obsolete for the average computer user.
 Last year, Pew Research Center reported that 73% of all teenagers had access to a smartphone.
 Desktop computers are still owned by around 72% of households, but their use is certainly dwindling, and it is predicted that today’s teenagers are unlikely to invest in a desktop PC when they leave the family home, unless they have specific needs, such as study or work requirements.
 How does all this affect local search?